novasearch/wiki.novasearch.org/wiki/Installing_Software.md

 Follow this tutorial:
 [Link](https://trac.ffmpeg.org/wiki/CompilationGuide/Ubuntu).
 The
-instructions below introduce some modifications required for correct compilation on the Rocks cluster, thus they should be taken into account.
+instructions below introduce some modifications required for correct compilation on the Rocks cluster and for enabling linkage with OpenCV, thus they should be taken into account.
+To link later with OpenCV it is important to compile all ffmpeg dependencies as shared libraries.
+This is usually accomplished by passing the option '--enable-shared' and '--enable-pic' to the configure script.
+If you get any error when compiling any of the dependencies saying that a specific flag is not recognized (e.g. --enable-pic) just remove it from the command.

+Configure command to compile YASM:

+`$ ./configure --prefix="$HOME/`<build folder>`" --bindir="$HOME/`<bins folder>`" --enable-pic --enable-shared`

 Configure command to compile x264: